wyattz23/ProteinReflect/README.md

 ### Results

-We provide a example output of the model here:
+We provide a example output of the model here: https://drive.google.com/file/d/1Dp2k46wxlV8dxSGiaPVZt-BM8uXL6mmb/view?usp=sharing

-The "<back>" from output is reflection token.
+The "back" token from output is reflection token.